 Fathers' Rights and FMLA

-Under the Family and Medical Leave Act (FMLA), many new fathers have the ability to take leave from work to care for a newborn, adopted, or injured child, yet less than 22% of do so, perhaps out of ignorance of their fathers' rights and the FMLA.
+Under the Family and Medical Leave Act (FMLA), many new fathers have the ability to take leave from work to care for a newborn, adopted, or injured child, yet less than 22 percent do so, perhaps out of ignorance of their fathers' rights and the FMLA.
 The FMLA allows eligible employees to take 12 weeks of unpaid leave when a child is born, adopted or becomes ill, or when a pregnancy or illness requires a worker to care for his or her spouse.
-Though leave is unpaid, employers are required to continue your employee healthcare coverage during this period.
+Though leave is unpaid, employers are required to continue your employee health care coverage during this period.